SebKrantz/website/README.md

 - Use SVG social icons.
 I got mine from [here](https://cdn.jsdelivr.net/npm/simple-icons@v7/icons/).
 Open them and paste them into index.html and contact.html, and ensure that thex have a tag `fill="currentColor"` so that their color can be targeted by CSS if desired (by default set to very dark grey and lighter grey on hover).

+- Use [realfavicongenerator.net](https://realfavicongenerator.net/) to generate your favicon (the mini-picture that appears in your browser tab).
+In *Favicon Generator Options* choose 'I cannot or I do not want to place favicon files at the root of my web site.
+Instead I will place them here' and enter www/icons. then, replace the icons in www/icons and replace all favicon-related code in the `<head>` tag of each HTML page.

 ## Custom Domain with Namecheap.com + Hosting with Github Pages

 ### Step 1: Enable GitHub Pages